Backcountry Offices have modified operations for the 2020 season due to the COVID-19 global pandemic.

-Wheelchairs and trained aid dogs are appropriate accommodations in the backcountry.
-Due to potential hazardous interactions with bears, aid dogs are discouraged.
+Wheelchairs and trained service dogs are appropriate accommodations in the backcountry.
+Due to potential hazardous interactions with bears, service dogs are discouraged.

 Use extreme caution near water.
 Swift, cold glacial streams and rivers, moss-covered rocks, and slippery logs are dangerous.
 Avoid wading in or fording swift streams.
 Never walk, play, or climb on slippery rocks and logs, especially around waterfalls.